 Once you’ve found a provider you both love, it’s time to make a routine.
 Before you involve your child, start with your schedule and responsibilities.
 This will help you strike a better work-life balance and ensure you have all the time and energy needed to support your child.
 Ask yourself questions like:

-- How often do you need to take your child to a doctor, therapist, or specialist?
+- How often must you take your child to a doctor, therapist, or specialist?

 - How much time off can you take from work?